 Average SAT Score (Annual Graduates): Performance of annual graduates from all Texas public schools on the College Board's SAT assessment.
-Only one record is sent per student.
-If a student takes an SAT assessment more than once, the agency receives the record for the most recent examination taken.
+If a student takes the SAT more than once, the best result by subject area is selected, and the SAT total is calculated as the sum of the highest section scores.